1 Rebooting Your Future

 • Free digital versions, constantly updated with “micro-revisions” added on a daily or weekly basis (Matthews et al. 2021)

-• Every link is clickable, every section, table and figure can be linked to using simple self-explanatory hyperlinks
+• Every link is clickable, every section, table and figure can be linked to using short self-explanatory hyperlinks

 • Everything cited, see section 1.12.2